Having a supportive partner before, during and after vasectomy surgery makes a difference!

 - Help your partner choose a good date to schedule the appointment.
 Note: he’ll need a few post-op recovery days.
 This means you’ll likely need to be available to help before, during, and after.

 - Completely understand how the procedure works, the associated risks, and what you can expect from your partner post-surgery.

 - Consult with your partner’s doctor about any concerns you or he might have, like how it will affect your sex life, and what to do if you change your mind.

 - Because the procedure doesn’t require general anesthesia (only a local anesthesia), you can prepare your man a delicious meal prior to surgery.

 - Encourage them to shower and clean the area thoroughly the day of the procedure.

 - A vasectomy is a quick and easy outpatient surgery meaning the patient will get to go home the same day.
 Give your partner a ride to the doctor’s office, clinic or hospital, and be there when they finish to take them home.
 This is especially important if they are in pain or have a history of fainting or anxiety.
 Although not all men will need someone to drive them home after, each case is different and it’s a good way to be supportive.

 - As far as pain goes, give your partner comfort in knowing they won’t feel much at all during the procedure.
-A local anesthesia will be used to numb the testicles, and the doctor will make the procedure as comfortable as possible.
-There may be slight discomfort with the numbing shot or when the vas deferens tubes are handled but other than that, the procedure is relatively painless.
+To make the procedure as comfortable as possible, the doctor will use a local anesthesia to numb the testicles.
+The numbing shot or when the vas deferens tubes may cause slight discomfort.
+Otherwise, the procedure is relatively painless.

 - Let your partner lay down as much as possible for two to three days after the procedure.